 Colorado’s Motorcycle-Specific Laws

-While most laws that apply to full-sized vehicles also cover motorcycles, there are some unique motorcycle-specific laws that should also be addressed.
+While most laws that apply to full-sized vehicles also cover motorcycles, there are some unique motorcycle laws in Colorado that should also be addressed.

 Lane Splitting is Unlawful